Application Guidelines for Vocational and Secondary Schools

-The current policy, absent exceptional circumstances, is not to consider grant requests more frequently than three years from the date of the last grant or one year from the date of the last payment, whichever is later.
+The current policy is not to consider grant requests more frequently than three years from the date of the last grant or one year from the date of the last payment, whichever is later.
 An institution whose proposal has been rejected may normally be eligible to apply again after one year.

 Schedule of Distribution Meetings